golialii/golialii.github.io/_pages/teaching.md

 ### University of Chicago, Booth School of Business (2017–2020)

 - **Math Camp Instructor** – PhD Preparation Course for Incoming Students
-  (Taught annually as part of the Quantitative Marketing PhD prep)
+  (Taught annually as part of the Booth PhD prep across all areas, including marketing, economics, econometrics, finance, and accounting)

 ---